 Who Shouldn’t Buy: heavy-pack backpackers, ultralight thru-hikers.

-Head-to-head: vs KEEN Targhee III — the Ridge Flex feels livelier and less bulky; choose Ridge Flex if you want a boot that bends with your stride, pick Targhee III if you want a chunkier outsole and extra forefoot room.
+Head-to-Head: vs KEEN Targhee III — the Keen Ridge Flex feels livelier and less bulky; choose Keen Ridge Flex if you want a boot that bends with your stride, pick Keen Targhee III if you want a chunkier outsole and extra forefoot room.

 Oboz Bridger Mid Waterproof